up-n-atom/SWTG118AS/README.md

 Scripts are required and need to be modified for each vendor/flash. e.g.

-The [FM25Q16A_SS.pas](/tools/FM25Q16A_SS.pas) script is a modification of https://github.com/nofeletru/UsbAsp-flash/blob/master/scripts/GPR25L3203F_OTP.pas for the FM25Q16A https://www.fmsh.com/nvm/FM25Q16A_ds_eng.pdf
+The [FM25Q16A_SS.pas](/tools/FM25Q16A_SS.pas) script is a modification of https://github.com/nofeletru/UsbAsp-flash/blob/master/scripts/GPR25L3203F_OTP.pas for the FM25Q16A https://www.fmsh.com/nvm/FM25Q16A_ds_eng.pdf which contains both `readSS` and `writeSS`